Tejo0507/movie-recommendation-system/README.md

    python content_recommender.py
- - To get collaborative filtering recommendations: python collaborative_recommender.py run these in the terminal like, "python load_movies.py"
+ - To get collaborative filtering recommendations: python collaborative_recommender.py

+Run these in the terminal like, "python load_movies.py"